 Competing interests can be financial or non-financial, professional, or personal.
 Competing interests can arise in relation to an organization or a person.

 All JECH Editorial Board members and the Editor-in-Chief submitted articles are gone under the same reviewing process as the other authors gone.
-In the cases that a reviewer suspects undisclosed conflict of interest in a submitted manuscript or a reader suspects undisclosed conflict of interest in a published article (all authors are filling the ICMJE Form for Disclosure of Potential Conflicts of Interest at the submission time) JECH will follow COPE’s guidelines.
+In the cases that a reviewer suspects undisclosed competing interest in a submitted manuscript or a reader suspects undisclosed competing interest in a published article (all authors are filling the ICMJE Form for Disclosure of Potential Conflicts of Interest at the submission time) JECH will follow COPE’s guidelines.